autowarefoundation/autoware_tools/planning/planning_debug_tools/README.md

 This script can overlay the perception results from the rosbag on the planning simulator synchronized with the simulator's ego pose.

+### How it works

+Whenever the ego's position changes, a chronological `reproduce_sequence` queue is generated base on its position with a search radius (default to 2 m).
-In detail, the ego pose in the rosbag which is closest to the current ego pose in the simulator is calculated.
+If the queue is empty, the nearest odom message in the rosbag is added to the queue.
-The perception results at the timestamp of the closest ego pose is extracted, and published.
+When publishing perception messages, the first element in the `reproduce_sequence` is popped and published.

+This design results in the following behavior:
+- When ego stops, the perception messages are published in chronological order until queue is empty.
+- When the ego moves, a perception message close to ego's position is published.

 ### How to use